Wednesday, August 31, 2016

 The key thing to remember about The Gunfighters is that it is a parody of the Western genre, which was in the late-fifties and early-sixties a mainstay not just of American television but also British television.
 Even into the seventies and eighties I remember visiting my Nan and there was almost always a Western on the television.
 I remember Nan loved Westerns.
 This was a time when there were only three mainstream channels and they filled a large chunk of their time with old films or repeats of programmes like Bonanza.

 Television wasn't the only influence.
-There's films too.
+There are films too.
 Films such as My Darling Clementine (1946) and Gunfight at the OK Corral (1957) being the two that clearly had the most influence, which brings me to the song.

 So the song might be out of place in a Doctor Who story but it isn't in a Western for which reason I'm happy to give it a pass.